 Check out more modern medallion quilts here!
-The quilt I made below was adapted from a quilt found in that Medallion Workbook.
+The medallion quilt featured in this post was adapted from a quilt found in that Medallion Workbook.

 What's A Medallion Quilt?

 A medallion quilt, by definition, is a quilt composed of a central motif surrounded by multiple borders.
 The borders can be pieced, appliqued, or embroidered, in any number of combinations.
 This style of quilting became popular in America in the early 1800s after being introduced by European colonists in the late 1700s.

 These medallion quilts, referred to as framed quilts in Europe, included both symmetrical and asymmetrical styles.
 The center motifs in the early medallions were often made from either appliqué, wholecloth printed fabric or a pieced design.
 To make the center of the quilt the focal point any number of borders were added to create a framed appearance.